Brickfilm: 1980s–1990s

 In the late 1990s, the age of film and video brickfilms ended as digital cameras became more and more accessible.
-Also, the Internet allowed brickfilmers to produce and distribute their work more easily.
-The founding of Brickfilms.com in 2000 brought together the brickfilming community.
+In addition, the internet allowed brickfilmers to produce and distribute their work more easily.

+2000s–present

+Throughout the 2000s, brickfilms increased in sophistication and garnered some media attention.
+Higher-end films would often feature digital effects, created frame-by-frame with image editors or inserted via video compositing software.
+In 2000, the brickfilm Rick & Steve: The Happiest Gay Couple in All the World was accepted to over 80 film festivals, including Sundance.

+The Lego Group officially encouraged the creation of brickfilms with the release of Lego Studios in 2000.
+Since then, The Lego Group has used various brickfilms and TV series to help advertise new themes and sets.
+The founding of Brickfilms.com in 2000 provided a centralized location for brickfilmers to share their work online.
 The site did not directly host its members' films, but rather allowed members to link to webpages where they could be downloaded or streamed from.

-Simultaneously, The LEGO Group officially encouraged the creation of brickfilms with the release of Lego Studios.
-Since then, The LEGO Group has used brickfilms to help advertise new themes and sets.

 These actions both significantly increased brickfilming's popularity through the mid-2000s.

-2000s–2020

-Throughout the 2000s, brickfilms increased in sophistication and garnered some occasional media attention.
-Higher-end films would often feature digital effects, created frame-by-frame with image editors or inserted via video compositing software.

 The Deluxe Edition DVD of Monty Python and the Holy Grail contained an extra in the form of a brickfilm of the "Camelot Song", produced by Spite Your Face Productions.
+Throughout the early 2000s, Spite Your Face Productions created several viral brickfilms in collaboration with The Lego Group, including The Han Solo Affair and The Peril of Doc Ock.

-Since then, several brickfilms have been placed on DVDs along with the films which they emulate, such as when Lego Star Wars: Revenge of the Brick was featured on the second DVD volume of Star Wars: Clone Wars TV series.
+In 2005, Lego released the official computer-generated brickfilm Lego Star Wars: Revenge of the Brick to tie in with the release of Star Wars: Episode III – Revenge of the Sith.
+It premiered on Cartoon Network and was later included on the second DVD volume of Star Wars: Clone Wars TV series.